ChrisF64/Honda-Riders-Club/README.md

     ![Lighthouse results](assets/readme-media/lighthouse-join.png)

 ### User testing
-My wife, family and and mentor Koko reviewed the site and documentation and flagged any bugs and/or user experience issues.
+My wife, family and mentor Koko reviewed the site and documentation and flagged any bugs and/or user experience issues.
 Their helpful advice throughout the process led to a few small UX changes in order to create a better experience.

 [Back to top](#honda-bikers-club)